sc00bid00/exam05/README.md

 ## Usage

-You will find alls three exercises, ex00, ex01, ex02.
+You will find alls three exercises.

 ## Installation